asllop/AppOS/README.md

 # AppOS
-*"Don't search an operating system for your application, make your App the OS"*
+*"Don't use an operating system for your application, make your App the OS"*

 #### 1. Cross Compiler